StanChart CEO: problems with NY regulator not same scale as 2012

-The following Spanish stocks may be affected by newspaper reports and other factors on Monday.
-Reuters has not verified the newspaper reports, and cannot vouch for their accuracy:

-LONDON Aug 6 Standard Chartered's chief executive said problems in its systems relating to detecting transactions that are being investigated by New York's regulator are not of the scale as the anti-money laundering issues that rocked the bank two years ago.
+LONDON Standard Chartered's (STAN.L) chief executive said problems in its systems relating to detecting transactions that are being investigated by New York's regulator are not of the scale as the anti-money laundering issues that rocked the bank two years ago.

 Standard Chartered said on Wednesday it expects to be fined by New York's regulator for the latest problems, but CEO Peter Sands said he expected the penalty to be less than the $340 million it paid to New York two years ago for breaking U.S. sanctions on Iran.